arrow_back

 • Are you in the same directory as the gopher.go and gopher_test.go files (golang-samples-main/functions/codelabs/gopher)?

-• Is the server started?
+• Has the server started?
 Be sure to build it with the go build -o start ./cmd command, then start it by running ./start.
 It should print Listening on localhost:8080.

 • Did you select the right port when opening the web preview?
 Be sure to use 8080, the port the server is listening on.

-All resources you've used will be deleted when you end this lab.
-It's always a good idea to know what you would need to do on your own environment to save on cost and to be a good cloud citizen.
+All resources you've used are deleted when you end this lab.
+When using your own environment, you should always remove extraneous resources to save on cost and to be a good cloud citizen.

-2. Once you're done testing your Cloud Functions, you can delete it using gcloud:
+2. Once you're done testing your Cloud Run functions, you can delete it using gcloud:

 gcloud functions delete Gopher --region {{{project_0.default_region | REGION}}} gcloud functions delete HelloWorld --region {{{project_0.default_region | REGION}}}

-You can also delete the function from the Cloud Console.
+You can also delete the function from the console.

 Congratulations!

-Now you know how to use Cloud Functions in Go!
-In this lab, you learned how to write an HTTP Cloud Function in Go, how to test it, and how to run it locally.
+Now you know how to use Cloud Run functions in Go!
+In this lab, you learned how to write an HTTP Cloud Run function in Go, how to test it, and how to run it locally.

 Google Cloud training and certification